 Property and equipment consist primarily of computer equipment, software, and buildings for operations and are recorded at cost.
 Depreciation is computed on the straight-line method over the estimated life of the asset.
 The cost of betterments to, or replacement of, property and equipment is capitalized.
-When assets are retired or otherwise disposed of, the cost and related depreciation are removed from the accounts and any resulting gain or loss is reflected in non-operating income (expense) in the statement of activities and net assets for the period.
-The Company recognized a gain of \$3 and \$113 in 2017 and 2016, respectively, related to property and equipment.
+When assets are retired or otherwise disposed of, the cost and related depreciation are removed from the accounts and any resulting gain or loss is reflected in non-operating income (expense) in the statements of activities and net assets for the period.
+The Company recognized a (loss) gain of (\$22) and \$3 in 2018 and 2017, respectively, related to property and equipment.
 Repairs and maintenance costs are expensed when incurred.